BumpNet: A Sparse MLP Framework for Learning PDE Solutions: Conclusion

 \section{Conclusion}

-We introduced BumpNet, a parameter-efficient, fully-interpretable neural network architecture for learning PDE solutions.
+We introduced BumpNet, a parameter-efficient, fully-interpretable MLP architecture for learning PDE solutions.
 Extensive experiments demonstrated that Bump-PINN, Bump-EDNN, and Bump-DeepONet obtain accurate solutions in physics-informed machine learning and operator learning problems, while requiring fewer parameters, shorter training time, and faster predictions than competing methods.
-A simple pruning technique based on the amplitudes of bumps achieves h-adaptivity while accelerating training convergence.
-In time-dependent partial differential equations (PDEs), BumpNets can be applied by using a Bump-PINN over the entire spatio-temporal domain, or by applying a Bump-EDNN, which only requires training a spatial BumpNet on the initial condition, and evolving its parameters using the evolutional neural network framework, which is fast while maintaining low error during time-stepping.
+A simple pruning technique based on bump amplitudes accelerates training convergence.
+For time-dependent partial differential equations (PDEs), BumpNets can be applied via a Bump-PINN over the entire spatio-temporal domain, or by applying a Bump-EDNN, which only requires training a spatial BumpNet on the initial condition, and evolving its parameters using the evolutional neural network framework, which is fast, while maintaining low error during time-stepping.
 Bump-DeepONet allows the application of BumpNets to operator learning by replacing the trunk network of a DeepONet with a BumpNet.
 This efficient parameterization reduces the size of the trunk by half and accelerates convergence when learning an operator.
+We proved that BumpNets and Bump-DeepONets are universal approximators of continuous functions and continuous operators, respectively.
 We believe that the efficiency and interpretability of the BumpNet architecture make it a promising new tool for advancing scientific machine learning and complex system modeling.